therash08/BanglaBhasha-Compiler/README.md

 The semantic analyzer reports a type mismatch.

-Another example:
+Undefined variables are also detected:

 ```text
 লেখো(y);
 ```

-if `y` has not been defined.

-The compiler does not generate target Python when lexical, syntax, or semantic errors remain.
+If compilation contains errors, target Python code is not executed normally.

 ---

-# 22. Three-Address Code (TAC)
+# ⚙️ Three-Address Code

-The compiler contains an intermediate representation based on Three-Address Code.
+BanglaBhasha generates an intermediate representation based on **Three-Address Code**.

-Example source:
+Example:

 ```text
 পূর্ণসংখ্যা x = 2 + 3 * 4;
 ```

-is represented conceptually as:
+Conceptually becomes:

 ```text
 t0 = 3 * 4